Album Cover Hall of Fame’s 2019 Holiday Gift-Buying Guide

 Our chums at Snap Galleries are also offering music/art fans a chance to get truly creative in their gift-giving efforts for “that someone special” via their large-scale “The Temple of Wax” custom-made vinyl record re-creations (from 40cm up to 100cm, or approx. 39”, in diameter).
 Select one of the four sizes available, any frame style and then let them know which single, EP or LP you’d like and, 4-5 weeks later, the finished work arrives at your door (free shipping of unframed-yet-ready-to-hang works of art anywhere in the world).
 See examples of these bespoke works of art at https://www.snapgalleries.com/product/the-temple-of-wax-bespoke-large-format-artwork/

-Staying on the oversized LP record theme, here’s a record album-shaped doormat that can be personalized, too – https://www.uncommongoods.com/product/personalized-record-doormat
+Staying on the oversized LP record theme, here’s a 23” diameter polyester/rubber record album-shaped doormat (designed by graphic artist Jim Holodak) for $35.00 that can be personalized, too – https://www.uncommongoods.com/product/personalized-record-doormat

-You might also want to take a gander at these Gama-Go Record Placemats – well, they look like real records, but they’re actually made from heat-resistant silicon – https://www.musiciansfriend.com/lifestyle/gamago-record-placemats–set-of-2
+The folks on the Musician’s Friend site suggest that you take a gander at these Gama-Go Record Placemats – well, they look like real records, but they’re actually made from heat-resistant silicon ($19.99 for a set of 2) – https://www.musiciansfriend.com/lifestyle/gamago-record-placemats–set-of-2

 To see all of the specially-produced, limited-edition vinyl records being released on RSD’s “Black Friday” list, click on over to https://recordstoreday.com/SpecialReleases where you’ll find the latest details.